TheMilkies/Cate/readme.md

 Unlike Make and other build systems; it'll automatically detect the thread count.

 ## Using Cate
-Cate's CLI is intuitive, but doesn't offer much more than necesery.
+Cate's CLI is intuitive, but doesn't offer much more than necessary.

 ### Flags (Options)
 - `-tN` (and `-jN`): Set thread count to N. Cate automatically detects thread count so this isn't required.